GENERATIONALS PREMIERE NEW SINGLE “BLACK LEMON” WITH NPR MUSIC

 ‘As the end of summer nears, here’s one more bouncy tune to carry you into fall.
 “Black Lemon” mixes marimba-based jolliness and lyrics tinged with darkness.
 It looks at life’s ties that bind and searches for ways to chill and not fight every battle.’ – NPR

-New Orleans-based indie-rock duo Generationals are excited to announce their brand new full-length album titled Alix.
-Helmed by notable producer Richard Swift (The Shins, Tennis, Foxygen) Alix reveals itself as perhaps Generationals’ most confident record yet, full of history and as multiphase as members Ted Joyner and Grant Widmer’s long-standing friendship.
+New Orleans-based Generationals have released a new song from their forthcoming album, Alix.
+Titled “Black Lemon,” the lead song off the band’s upcoming fourth full-length LP is now currently premiering over at NPR MusicHERE.
+Helmed by notable producer Richard Swift (The Shins, Tennis, Foxygen) and being released via Polyvinyl Record Co., Alix reveals itself as perhaps the band’s most confident record yet, full of history and as multiphase as members Ted Joyner and Grant Widmer’s long-standing friendship.

 ‘A feel-good party track that is about emptiness, despair, and the meaningless futility of life” – Esquire